 Half Your Wardrobe is Already There

 If you have already managed to take over half the closet and a few dresser drawers, and you have clothes piled on a chair, then maybe it is time to move in together.
 With this many clothes there, chances are good you are already spending a significant amount of time together.
 Not to mention, someone giving up closet space is a pretty big deal.
-If you can agree over this you can probably work out who will be responsible for the movers’ costs.
+If you can agree on this you can probably work out who will be responsible for the movers’ costs.

 You’ve Made it Through a Major Argument